 20 Ways to Love Your Bum:

-20. Incognito underwear.
+- Incognito underwear.
 This one is one of my favorites.
-Throughout this post, I’m wearing brand new panty designs from peach, called, Incognitokimmay-in-peach-incognito-panties-on-balcony-in-puerto-rico
+Throughout this post, I’m wearing brand new panty designs from peach, called, Incognito.

 These seemingly seamless underwear are soft, simple, and effortlessly YOU.
 There’s something really special about truly honoring who and what you are – including your bum.
 Adorning it with sassy underwear is certainly a way to say hurray, and so is loving it just as it is.
 Wearing underwear as seamless as this means no embellishment, just simply you.
 Plus, the quality is top notch, so you’re still treating your bum like the wonderful thing that it is.
 The hipster lays on the curves of your bum like a second piece of skin.
 No digging, no bunching.
 Same goes for the thong!
 Plus, the soft colors are so neutral you can wear them underneath anything.